Arnold Wilson: Politics

 In 1933 Wilson was elected in a by-election as the Conservative MP for Hitchin.
 He described himself as a "left-wing radical Tory".

 Like his half-sister Mona Wilson, Wilson published extensively on what he termed "left wing" issues such as workmen's compensation, the costs of funerals, industrial assurance, and old age pensions.
 These researches arguably influenced related postwar policies.

 Before the Second World War his outspoken views on foreign policy evoked much criticism.
 In 1938 Wilson expressed support for the Spanish Nationalists, saying "I hope to God Franco wins in Spain, and the sooner the better."
 After the beginning of the war, he made a speech at the 1922 Committee demanding a negotiated settlement with Nazi Germany.
 In the 1930s, Wilson had traveled to Germany several times, and expressed admiration for their achievements.
 He prophesied that Hitler would become "a venerable and revered figure".
 However, he defended Jews in conversations with German friends, and expressed disgust over Dachau concentration camp, which he visited in 1936.
 Although camp officials had attempted to conceal the abuses which were occurring, Wilson said "there was in the atmosphere of the camp something against which my soul revolted."
 He said he saw "fear, haunting fear," in the eyes of the prisoners.

-George Orwell called Wilson a Fascist, albeit he praised his courage and patriotism.
+George Orwell called Wilson a Fascist, but he praised his courage and patriotism.